-UTLERY WARRANTED.-The most varied UFLERY WARKANTED.-The most varied assortment of TABLE CUTLERY in the World, all warranted, is on SALE at WILLIAM S. BURTON'S, at prices that are remunerative only because of the largeness of the sales.
-31-inch ivory-handled table knives, with high shoulders, 11s per dozen; desserts to match, 10s; if to balance, 1s per dozen extra; curvers, 4s per pair; larger sizes, from 19s to 26s per dozen; extra fine, ivory, 32s; if with silver ferrules, 37s to 50s; white bone table knives, 7s 6d per dozen; desserts, 5s 6d; carvers, 2s 3d per pair; black horn table knives.
+OUTLERY WARRANTED.- The most varied assortment of TABLE CUTLERY in the World, all warranted, is on SALE at WILLIAM S. BURTON'S, at prices that are remunerative only because of the largeness of the sales.
+31-inch ivory-handled table knives, with high shoulders, 11s per dozen; descerts to match, 10s; if to balance, 1s per dozen extra; carvers, 4s per pair; larger sizes, from 19s to 26s per dozen; extra fine. ivory, 32s; if with silver ferrules, 37s to 50s; white bone table knives, 7s 6d per dozen; desserts, 5s 6d; carvers, 2s 3d per pair; black horn table knives.
 7s 4d per dozen; desserts, 6s; carvers, 2s 6d; black wood-handled table knives and forks, 6s. per dozen; table steels, from 1s. each.
-The largest stock 6s. per dozen; table steels, from 1s. each.
-The largest stock in existence of plated dessert knives and forks, in cases and otherwise, and of the new plated fish carvers.
+The largest stock in existence of plated dessert knives and forks, in cases and otherwise, and of the new plated fish carvers. otherwise, and of the new plated fish carvers.
+The alterations and additions to these extensive premises

-The alterations and additions to these extensive premises (already by far the largest in Europe), which occupied the whole of last year, are of such a character that the entire of whole of last year, are of such a character that the entire of EIGHT HOUSES is devoted to the display of the most magnificent stock of GENERAL HOUSEIRONMONGERY (including Cutlery, Nickel Silver, Plated Goods, Baths, Brushes and Turnery, Lamps and Gaseliers, Ir n and Brass Bedsteads and Bedding) so arranged in Sixteen Large Show Rooms as to afford to parties furnishing facilities in the selection of goods that cannot be hoped for else-where where
+(already by far the largest in Europe), which occupied the whole of last year, are of such a character that the entire of EIGHT HOUSES is devoted to the display of the most magnificent stock of GENERAL HOUSEIRONMONGERY Including Cutlery, Nickel Silver.
+Plated Goods, Baths, Brushes and Turnery, Lamps and Gaseliers, Ir n and Brass Bedsteads. and Bedding). so arranged in Sixteen Large Show Rooms as to afford to parties furnishing facilities in the selection of goods that cannot be hoped for elsewhere